ergo/ziggurat_foundations/README.md

 high end environments, where the user(s) are at the main focus of the application (for example Zigg could become the backbone for a social media style application).

-Zigg supplies a set of *sqlalchemy mixins* that can be used to extend models in your application built in pyramid/flask/(your-favourite-framework-here).
+Zigg supplies a set of **SQLAlchemy mixins** that can be used to extend models in your application built in pyramid/flask/(your-favourite-framework-here).
 The aim of this project is to supply set of generic models that cover the most common needs in application development when it comes to authorization - using